Showmenu

 Breast Cancer

-For U.S. women, breast cancer is the most common cancer type.
-One in 8 women will develop breast cancer during their life.
+For U.S. women, breast cancer is the second-most common cancer type, after skin cancer.
+One in eight women will develop breast cancer during their life.
 Screening can detect cancer early when treatment is most effective.

 Find out more about breast cancer

 Colon and rectum cancers (also called colorectal cancer) occur in the large intestine.
-The large intestine is the last section of your digestive tract that passes waste out of your body.
+The large intestine is the last section of your digestive tract.

 Digestive System Cancers

 The digestive tract spans from the mouth to the anus.
-Cancer can develop anywhere along this tract, such as in your esophagus, stomach, gall bladder and small intestine.
+Cancer can develop anywhere along this tract.
+Digestive system cancer types include esophageal, stomach, gallbladder and small intestine.

 Endocrine System Cancers

-Endocrine tumors occur in the organs that make hormones.
-Your hormones are chemicals which control many bodily functions.
+Endocrine tumors grow in the organs that make hormones.
+These hormones control many bodily functions.
 The most common type of endocrine cancer is thyroid cancer.

 Eye cancer affects children and adults and can develop on the surface of the eye or its inner structures.
 Cancer of the eye usually spreads there from another site, such as the breast or lung.